 Opera can be reset in the next way

-- Open Settings menu by pressing the gear icon in the toolbar (left side of the browser window), then click “Advanced” option, and choose “Browser” button in the drop-down list.
-Scroll down, to the bottom of the settings menu.
-Find there “Restore settings to their original defaults” option :
+- Open the Settings menu by pressing the gear icon in the toolbar (left side of the browser window), then click the “Advanced” option and choose the “Browser” button in the drop-down list.
+Scroll down to the bottom of the settings menu.
+Find there “Restore settings to their original defaults” option:

 The HOSTS file is a system configuration file that manages the DNS routing.
 Malware changes it for its purposes: to reroute your queue or to show you the phishing site instead of a legit one.
 Reverting it to the original settings is very important if you want to have your system working well.
 The following reset guide repeats the official Microsoft guide for HOSTS file reset.